Payment gateway testing: A how-to guide for businesses

 • Execute tests for successful transactions to verify that funds are transferred correctly and receipts are generated.

-• Simulate transaction failures using invalid card details or insufficient funds to evaluate error handling and user notification clarity.
+• Simulate transaction failures using invalid card details or insufficient funds to evaluate error handling and the clarity of user notifications.

 • Check how the gateway manages pending transactions and monitors their resolution status.

-• Test the functionality for processing refunds, cancelations, and chargebacks, observing the system’s handling and recordkeeping.
+• Test the functionality for processing refunds, cancellations, and chargebacks, observing the system’s handling and recordkeeping.

 • Determine the gateway’s ability to handle partial payments or split transactions if applicable.

-• Conduct compliance checks with security standards such as the PCI DSS to validate adherence to industry requirements.
+• Conduct compliance checks with security or verification standards such as 3D Secure and the PCI DSS to validate adherence to industry requirements.

 • Evaluate the encryption mechanisms for sensitive data during transmission and while stored.